-A product manufactured by a CoC participant which consists of 100 % Keurhout-Legal timber (level 1) or at least 70 % Keurhout-Legal timber and the rest KH-SFM and or "Verified Legal Timber" (level 2).
+A product manufactured by a CoC participant which consists of 100% Keurhout-Legal timber or at least 70% Keurhout-Legal timber and the rest KH-SFM.

-Keurhout logo:
+Keurhout logo: This includes regions.

 The official Keurhout logo (for Keurhout-Legal or for Keurhout-Sustainable), for legal or sustainable Keurhout products.